About the EFL

 Anti-Slavery and Human Trafficking Policy & Other Policies

-In addition we operate a range of other policies alongside our Anti-Slavery and Human Trafficking Policy which help support our continuing objectives in ensuring lawful practice and ethics in our business operations.
+In addition, we operate a range of other policies alongside our Anti-Slavery and Human Trafficking Policy which help support our continuing objectives in ensuring lawful practice and ethics in our business operations.
 These include, without limitation, our Whistleblowing Policy, Health and Safety Policies, Dignity at Work Policy and an Anti-Bribery Policy.
-We also operate a Safeguarding Policy for the purpose of helping ensure the protection of children and vulnerable adults from exploitation and other wrongful behavior, and have an appointed Safeguarding Officer who also works closely with EFL member clubs in this area.

 Training and/or guidance on the applicable policies and on the risk that the business faces from modern slavery in its supply chains, is provided where relevant.
 Breaches of our applicable policies may result in disciplinary action for employees or other individuals working on our behalf.
-We are also looking to develop further training initiatives to further ensure staff are kept aware of requirements in this field.
+All EFL staff have undergone specific safeguarding refresher training and newly introduced courses incorporating specific anti-modern slavery awareness training within the last year or is anticipated to be undertaken imminently by way of reminder.
+We continue to look to develop further training initiatives to ensure staff are kept aware of requirements in this field.

 Supply Chains & Diligence